No one hurt in fire at Lewiston Orchards home

 No one was injured but about $15,000 in damage was done in a fire at a single-wide manufactured home in the Lewiston Orchards on Wednesday evening, according to the Lewiston Fire Department.

-The fire was reported on the 1500 block of Alder Avenue a bit after 5 p.m.
+The fire was reported on the 1500 block of Alder Avenue shortly after 5 p.m.
 Wednesday.
-The fire was "quickly extinguished," according to a news release from the fire department.
+The fire was “quickly extinguished,” according to a news release from the fire department.

 The Lewiston Fire Department responded with three engines, three medic units, two chief vehicles and 17 firefighters.
 Clearwater Paper Fire responded with a special response vehicle with two personnel and Wheatland Fire was requested to standby at LFD station 2.